How Much Do Instacart Shoppers Make?

-Instacart pays Heather around $330 per week with 20 hours of work but this can differ if she works more or fewer hours.
+Heather makes $330 per week with 20 hours of work with Instacart, but this can differ if she works more or fewer hours.
 Still, this is a solid $16.50 per hour for shopping and delivering groceries in her area with Instacart.

 Tips do play a big role in Instacart shoppers pay.
 Instacart offers a 5% tip option for customers to add to the shopper/deliverer’s payment, but Heather says she’s learned to carefully weigh her costs and only accept Instacart orders that would be worth the time and effort.
 In most cases, assume shoppers won’t tip and only accept orders that work with your schedule and are worth the effort.

 While Instacart full-service shoppers and deliverers like Heather are getting paid more than minimum wage, it’s important to realize this is an independent contractor role and your earnings will decline due to your expenses and taxes.

 Instacart full-service shoppers need to consider mileage as one of their biggest expense factors.
 You have to pay for your own fuel, auto insurance, and maintenance which can add up.
 You can use an app like Stride to track your mileage, as this will be crucial at tax time.

 2. Gas Costs

 In Illinois where Heather is from, the tax on gas just increased, so this can have a huge effect on people who work jobs that require frequent driving.
 Many drivers have been saving on gas by using some of these best gas apps, including the GetUpside app.
 If you have a car payment, that’s another expense you might want to tack on.

 3. Insulated Bags